Skip to Content

 Enjoying the views from the Fairview Lookout

 The Fairview Lookout trail offers impressive views with little effort.
 The trail travels the left side of the lake and consists of a 150-meter elevation gain.
+With a round trip hike of 2 km round trip, we finished this hike and had plenty of time to do something else.

-I completed the hike early in the morning, and there were few people on the trail.
-The route consists of a steady incline all the way to the lookout.
+We completed the hike in early morning, with few people on the trail.
+The route consists of a steady incline all the way to the lookout with no views through the forest.
+Once a looping trail, the descending route to the lake is closed and considered unsafe.

 Have Tea At The Teahouse